 As always, we will continue to review the situation as more information becomes clear and will update you all according to any changes.
 Best wishes to you and your family in 2021!

-We are excited to be able to welcome our patients back to the clinic, if you would like to book an appointment please contact us by email on firstname.lastname@example.org or call 01494 623003, if i am in the clinic treating someone, I will call you straight back.
+If you would like to book an appointment please contact us by email on firstname.lastname@example.org or call 01494 623003.
+If I am in the clinic treating someone, I will call you back as soon as possible.

-- On entering the clinic, patients will be given a hand sanitizer to cleanse their hands
+- When you enter the clinic, we will provide hand sanitizer to cleanse your hands.

-- You will also receive a contactless temperature check to reconfirm no fever is present
+- You will also receive a contactless temperature check to reconfirm that no fever is present

 - Bathroom facilities are available if needed, however, I would like to keep this to a minimum to reduce contact within the clinic

-- Payment may be made in advance via bank transfer or via contactless card reader
+- Payment can be made via contactless card reader

-I am making every attempt to ensure I and any patients visiting the clinic are free of COVID-19.
-However, due to the possibility of a patient being infectious prior to symptom development, there is still some risk as they may develop symptoms after visiting the clinic.
+I am making every attempt to ensure anyone visiting the clinic is free of COVID-19.
+However, due to the possibility of a patient being infectious prior to symptom development, there is still some unavoidable risk.

 According to the NHS Track and Trace program https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works, correct patient information procedure would be as follows: